GEOS270/Module4/docs/Application_Part3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cWr6B9Pp4Dc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## A Note on Linear Regression.
 A regression line is also know as a "line of best fit".
-[Linear regression](https://en.wikipedia.org/wiki/Linear_regression#Introduction) assumes the relationship between an X variable (eg. Income) and a Y variable (eg. Housing) follows a linear relationship (eg. Y=MX + B) where M is the slope and B is the intercept.
+[Linear regression](https://en.wikipedia.org/wiki/Linear_regression#Introduction) assumes a linear relationship between some an independent variable (e.g. Income) and a dependent variable (eg. Housing).
+This is the simplest form of regression is know as **Simple Linear Regression**.
+In this model, the dependent variable Y is influenced by the independent variable X proportional to the slope m.
+If m = 1 means a 1:1 relationship between X & Y, m = 2 would mean Y increases by 2 units for every 1 unit increase in X, m = 0.5 would mean Y increases by 1/2 unit for every 1 unit increase in X.  The intercept b accounts for an offset (bias) in the model.

+$$ Y=mX + b $$

 * Any deviations from this linear relationship are "errors".
 That is, all the other variability that cannot be explained by the model.
-Rental cost is impacted by many factors (eg. scarcity) that aren't as easy to capture with census data alone.
+Housing cost is impacted by many factors (eg. scarcity) that aren't as easy to capture with census data alone.
 * In the example below for Van_DA_2016 (before excluding zeros), M = 0.0123 and b = 660.1, which means at $0 income, rent is $660.1.
 And for every $100 increase in income, rent goes up $1.23.

 <img src="content/images/Statistics.png" alt="hi" class="inline"/>